camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 Using a batch, the process instance restart is split into several jobs which are executed asynchronously.
 These batch jobs are executed by the job executor.
-See the [batch][] section for more information.
+See the [batch]({{< relref "user-guide/process-engine/batch.md" >}}) section for more information.
 A batch is completed if all batch execution jobs are successfully completed.
 However, in contrast to the synchronous execution, it is not guaranteed that either all or no process instances are restarted.
 As the restart is split into several independent jobs, every single job may fail or succeed.

-If a restart job fails, it is retried by the job executor and if no retries are left, an incident is created.
+If a restart job fails, it is retried by the job executor and, if no retries are left, an incident is created.
 In this case, manual action is necessary to complete the batch restart: The job's retries can be incremented or the job can be deleted.
 Deletion cancels restart of the specific instance but does not affect the batch beyond that.